YunoHost/apps/tools/autoupdater-upgrader/README.md

 pip install -r requirements.txt
 ```

-This script requires a `.github_token` file with a token with public.repo permission.
+This script requires the following files:
+- `.github_token` containing a token with `public.repo` and `workflow` permission
+- `.github_login` containing the author's username
+- `.github_email` containing the author's email address